 Meet the Reviewers

-Kate Ayers is a semi-retired court reporter in the Pacific Northwest, enjoying her extra time by writing short stories and book reviews.
-She has completed a novel-length mystery, A MURDER OF CROWS, and is currently working on another.
-The rest of her time is taken up with a gourmet cooking club, a book club, her Wednesday Free-Range Knitters, and daily entertainment of her slightly loony Shar Pei, not to mention her other best friend, her husband of many years.
-You can see some of her short stories at www.kateayers.com.
-Also, check out her blog at http://ifyoulikedthat.blogspot.com/.
+Kate Ayers retired from a career as a court reporter in the Pacific Northwest, and she now enjoys the bulk of her time traveling and writing.
+She has completed novels in her Mysteries With a Wine List series, one in her Eyes & Ears series, and is currently working on another.
+The rest of her time is taken up with book promotions, a gourmet cooking club, a book club (naturally) and daily entertainment of her slightly loony Shar Pei.
+And, last but not least, playing with her other best friend, her husband of many years.
+You can see some of her short stories and novel excerpts at www.kateayers.com.

 Curtis Edmonds works as a civil rights attorney in Trenton, New Jersey.
-His writing has been published in McSweeney's Internet Tendency, The Big Jewel, National Review Online and the Tulane Maritime Law Journal.
-He is quite tall, and is uncomfortable talking about himself in the third person.
-He is married, with twin daughters.
+He is the author of two novels, RAIN ON YOUR WEDDING DAY and WREATHED, both published by Scary Hippopotamus Books.
+His short fiction has been published in McSweeney's Internet Tendency, The Big Jewel and Untoward Magazine.
+He is quite tall and is uncomfortable talking about himself in the third person.
+He is married with twin daughters.

 Sarah Rachel Egelman